The challenge of overcoming language barriers in a hospital or doctor’s office is particularly heightened when the patient is a child.

 We’ve also been surprised at the extent to which the video interpreters share the same compassion that we do for our patients and their families.
 We see a lot of newborns and their first visit after going home.
 We have a lot of breastfeeding moms.
 I had a meeting with such a family the other day in the clinic.

 The woman needed to breastfeed.
 The interpreter recognized that and offered to place themselves on privacy mode.
 Examples like that really show why the parents, providers, and children truly value the video interpreter service.
-It has been a great way to increase everyone’s comfort level in the visit.
+It has been a great way to increase everyone’s comfort level during the visit.

-In our new ebook, you will learn:
+In our eBook, you will learn:

 - Best practices for using video interpreting with this patient community.